carboncopies/BrainGenix-ERS/README.md

-    "SpotLightRotX" - X Rotation of the light "SpotLightRotY" - Y Rotation of the light "SpotLightRotZ" - Z Rotation of the light "SpotLightDiffuseR" - Red component of diffuse color (from scale of 0 to 1) "SpotLightDiffuseG" - Green component of diffuse color (from scale of 0 to 1) "SpotLightDiffuseB" - Blue component of diffuse color (from scale of 0 to 1) "SpotLightSpecularR" - Red component of specular color (from scale of 0 to 1) "SpotLightSpecularG" - Green component of specular color (from scale of 0 to 1) "SpotLightSpecularB" - Blue component of specular color (from scale of 0 to 1)
+    "SpotLightRotX" - X Rotation of the light "SpotLightRotY" - Y Rotation of the light "SpotLightRotZ" - Z Rotation of the light "SpotLightColorR" - Red component of color (from scale of 0 to 1) "SpotLightColorG" - Green component of color (from scale of 0 to 1) "SpotLightColorB" - Blue component of color (from scale of 0 to 1) "SpotLightIntensity" - brighness of the light
-    "SpotLightAmbientR" - Red component of ambient color (from scale of 0 to 1) "SpotLightAmbientG" - Green component of ambient color (from scale of 0 to 1) "SpotLightAmbientB" - Blue component of ambient color (from scale of 0 to 1) "SpotLightRolloffConstant" - Rolloff constant for light
-    "SpotLightRolloffLinear" - Linear component to rolloff for light "SpotLightRolloffQuadratic" - Quadratic component to rolloff for light "SpotLightCutoff" - Circular radius of spotlight inner lit area "SpotlightOuterCutoff" - Outside area of spotlight cutoff
+    "SpotLightCutoff" - Circular radius of spotlight inner lit area "SpotlightOuterCutoff" - Outside area of spotlight cutoff